shorouktalat/VAUV/Software/vortex_ws/src/motion_planning/README.md

 #### Parameters
 ....

-local_SLAM      :generates a series of poses and submaps by scan matching and using a motion filter .
+local_SLAM  node    :generates a series of poses and submaps by scan matching and using a motion filter .
 #### Subscribed Topics
-estimated_pose‏
+* estimated_pose‏

 #### Published Topics
-submaps
+* submaps
 #### Services

 ...